Review of How to Be Yourself by Ellen Hendriksen

 I have a fundamental question in this regard:

-In the case of social anxiety, if your fear is that you will freak out and panic in a social or performance situation, and it happens every time you are in that situation, then the odds of it happening are very high.
+In the case of social anxiety, if your fear is that you will freak out and panic in a social or performance situation, and it happens every. single. time. you are in that situation, then the odds of it happening are actually very high.

 So the answer to the first question isn’t very helpful.